 - Archive – this option will archive the site and it won’t be available to its members.

-Point exceeds the limits of Out-of-the-box Office 365 lifecycle management.
-As you can see, it offers the archive option, which does not exist in Office 365.
+As you can see, Point offers the archive option.
 We find that it could be useful to those owners who don’t want to get rid of their resources for good, but they want to clear up the clutter.
 Archive acts like a safety net in those scenarios and it comes in handy if your company has extended data retention policies.

-On top of that, in Office 365, you can’t manage lifecycle for SharePoint sites that are not connected to groups, while Point detects inactivity for those sites as well.
+On top of that, Point detects inactivity for SharePoint sites that are not connected to groups, as well.

 Using Point’s lifecycle management, you are transferring the responsibility for content governance from admins to owners, who have operational knowledge of what needs to be kept and what is obsolete.
 By doing this regularly you are making sure that your tenant is clean and up to date.
 Having a clean tenant means having to deal with less resources, and therefore minimizing administration and boosting collaboration between people.